 Each pupil enjoys the support and guidance of a House Tutor who works closely with both the day and boarding Housemaster or Housemistress, they in turn report to three Heads of Division:

-The Heads of Division report to the Pastoral Director, Mr Martin Davies.
+The Heads of Division report to the Deputy Head (Pastoral), Mr Martin Davies.

 Parents are encouraged to be involved in all aspects of their children’s lives through school events, plays, concerts and parents evenings and will receive regular reports on academic progress.